lgbt-foundation/whitepaper/whitepaper.md

 ### Estimating The Size Of The LGBT Community

-Public polls and studies carried out by statistics agencies in advanced economies such as the U.S. and the UK have found that between 3 and 7 percent of the adult population identify as LGBT.
+Public polls and studies carried out by statistics agencies in advanced economies such as the U.S. and the United Kingdom have found that between 3 and 7 percent of the adult population identify as LGBT.
 A [study carried out by Gallup in the U.S. in 2017](http://news.gallup.com/poll/201731/lgbt-identification-rises.aspx) found an average of 4.1% of U.S. adults (10 million in total) identified as LGBT, with over 7% of millennial-aged respondents identifying as LGBT.
 When applied on a global scale to the world’s adult population (16 years+) of 5.3 billion, the 3-7 percentage range gives an LGBT population estimate of between 160 million and 373 million adults globally.
 Putting that into perspective, if the LGBT community were a country, it would be the third-largest in the world by population, ranking behind only China and India<sup>int-5</sup>.

 That number will only continue to grow.
 A [2016 study by J Walter Thompson Innovation Group](https://broadly.vice.com/en_us/article/kb4dvz/teens-these-days-are-queer-af-new-study-says) found that only 48% of Generation Z teenagers in the U.S. identify as exclusively heterosexual.
 The future is no longer a straight line, and as that generation grows up, its spending power and impact on the global economy will only increase.